 If you’re affected by chronic neck pain, back pain, or sciatica, spinal decompression therapy is one of the safest and most efficient ways to relieve pain without having to resort to medication or surgery.
 That’s because decompression therapy, which involves the mechanical stretching of your spine, doesn’t merely reduce pain: it addresses it at its root.
-At ProHealth Physical Medicine in Studio City, California, Dr. Robert Gonzalez offers spinal decompression therapy to patients from communities throughout the Los Angeles area.
+At ProHealth Physical Medicine in Studio City, California, our team offers spinal decompression therapy to patients from communities throughout the Los Angeles area.

 The primary goal of spinal decompression therapy is to relieve pain while promoting an optimal healing environment for degenerating, bulging, or ruptured spinal discs.
 The treatment technique is usually performed on a traction table, using the same basic principal to stretch the spine that chiropractors have been using for years.